 The donor’s intent in endowing the chair was to provide an educational program in Louisiana (specifically at Loyola University New Orleans) in which mass communication students are taught to include research on all aspects of environmental issues.
 Garland Robinette, then Freeport-McMoRan vice president for communications, said, “All too often, it appears that journalists base their articles on a narrow field of information.
 We simply want to be assured that the students are taught to thoroughly research the issue before reaching their conclusions.”

-After a thorough national search, Dr. Robert A. (Bob) Thomas, formerly chief executive officer of the Society for Environmental Education (and founding director of the Louisiana Nature Center) and vice president for environmental policy at the Audubon Nature Institute (both New Orleans not-for-profit organizations), was named the first holder of the chair.
+After a thorough national search, Dr. Robert A. (Bob) Thomas, formerly chief executive officer of the Society for Environmental Education (and founding director of the Louisiana Nature Center) and vice president for environmental policy at the Audubon Nature Institute (both New Orleans not-for-profit organizations), was named the first holder of the chair in 1996.

 In 1998, Thomas began operations of the Loyola University Center for Environmental Communication (LUCEC).
 The following year the Institute for Environmental Communication (IEC) was launched.